Free ebook offering step-by-step guidance and tools to set up your performance management system.

 There are many different directions a career can take.
 Career advancement is an incredibly complicated concept to truly map out.

-Factors that impact career advancement range from individual whims to company cultures, to lottery tickets!
+Factors that impact career advancement range from individual ambition and organizational culture to unexpected market opportunities.

 The professional career timeline examples below are quite conventional sample career timelines.
 They include a sample timeline for career advancement in HR as well as career advancement in marketing.